 In an effort to determine the True Unemployment Rate the Gallup survey people began doing their own survey on unemployment rates back in 2010.
 So we can compare their results with the results the BLS publishes.

-In this jumble it is hard to determine whether the BLS numbers are providing the True Unemployment Rate or not.
-We can see that the Gallup numbers start out significantly higher at the beginning and are also higher in the middle but there are also points where they are actually lower so it is hard to determine whether the BLS is fudging or not.
-So let’s break it down a bit.
-Let’s look at only the Unadjusted Unemployment Rate.
-I always prefer to see the data before the BLS “adjusts” it for “seasonal” reasons.
-So we will look at the BLS and the Gallup Unadjusted numbers for Unemployment.
+In the beginning of this jumble, it is hard to determine whether the BLS numbers are providing the True Unemployment Rate or not.
+We can see that the Gallup numbers start out higher at the beginning and are also higher frequently throughout but there are also a few points where they are actually lower so it is hard to determine whether the BLS is fudging or not.
+But after 2013 the BLS numbers appear to get further and further from reality.

-True Unadjusted Unemployment Numbers according to BLS and Gallup
+True UnAdjusted Unemployment Numbers according to BLS and Gallup

 Let’s look at the actual data.

-|BLS Unadjusted||Gallup Unadjusted||Difference||Gallup Higher||BLS Higher|
+|BLS Unadj.||Gallup Unadj.||Diff.||Gallup Higher||BLS Higher|

 So What are the Results?

-The True Unemployment Number– Conclusion
+The True Unemployment Rate– Conclusion

 Source: US Bureau of Labor Statistics and Gallup Pollsters.